bahrus/fetch-ready/README.md

 # fetch-ready
-Standard event that be used cross-library
+Standard event that can be used cross-library